Physical Fault Injection and Side-Channel Attacks on Mobile Devices: A Comprehensive Analysis: Side-channel Attacks

-Goller and Sigl~\cite{goller2015side} (2015) attack an RSA implementation on five unnamed smartphones; although, one PCB serial number disclosed in the paper corresponds to a Samsung Galaxy S3 (Figure \ref{fig:goller}).
-The authors removed the device's shielding plate for stronger EM emanation and used probe connected to a high-gain amplifier attached that was placed on a capacitor near the main CPU.
-A C program was developed using the Android SDK with a reference software square-and-multiply RSA implementation.
-The EM waveforms that emanated during its execution were collected using a software-defined radio.
-The waveforms are shown to clearly correspond to the bits of the processed key (Figure \ref{fig:goller1}).
-With the shielding plate installed, 276 traces were required to perform full key recovery with high confidence (0.999 correlation), while 170 traces were required without the shielding plate.
+Goller and Sigl~\cite{goller2015side} (2015) attacked a reference software RSA implementation using the square-and-multiply method on five unnamed smartphones.\footnote{While formally undisclosed, a PCB serial number pictured in the paper corresponds to a Samsung Galaxy S3 (Figure \ref{fig:goller}).} The device's shielding plate was removed to reduce EM attentuation; a software-defined radio, a probe and a high-gain amplifier at a capacitor near the main CPU were then used for the measurement acquisition.
+Using simple power analysis, the waveforms were strongly correlated with individual bits of the secret key (Figure \ref{fig:goller1}).
+276 traces were required for full key recovery with high confidence (0.999 correlation) and the shielding plate installed, while 170 were needed without the shielding.

-Longo et al.~\cite{longo2015soc} (2015) conduct EM DPAs against an AES implementation on a gigahertz CPU.
-The target is a BeagleBone Black with a Texas Instruments AM3358 SoC and a ARM Cortex-A8 CPU (1GHz ), the same as Balasch et al.~\cite{balasch2015dpa}.
-The target ciphers are a software implementation of AES-128 in CBC mode, taken from OpenSSL, and an AES-256-CBC implementation on the SoC's cryptographic co-processor.
-DPAs were mounted successfully on both.
-For the software implementation, 20,000 traces were required for the correct key hypothesis.
-The analysis of the security co-processor required 500,000 sets of 1,000 averaged traces (500 million traces in total).
-Notably, it is stated that the co-processor DPA may be useful against implementations of full-disk encryption.
-While no experimental evidence is presented for this use case, it is one of the few papers to attack a physical cryptographic co-processor.
-No proof-of-concept code has been released for the co-processor.
+Also using a BeagleBone Black SBC, Longo et al.~\cite{longo2015soc} (2015) conducted EM DPAs against two AES implementations: 1), software-based 128-bit AES in CBC mode taken from OpenSSL; and 2), a 256-bit AES implementation on the SoC's cryptographic co-processor.
+For the software implementation, 20,000 traces produced the correct key hypothesis, while the co-processor required 500,000 sets of 1,000 averaged traces (500 million traces in total).
+Notably, they state that the latter may be useful against full-disk encryption implementation.
+While no exploits were presented to this end, it is one of the few papers to successfully attack a physical cryptographic co-processor, although no proof-of-concept code has been publicly released.

-In 2016, Belgarric et al.~\cite{belgarric2016side} discovered that ECDSA implementation in Android's Bouncy Castle cryptographic library was vulnerable to EM analysis, whereby addition and multiplication operations are distinguishable.
-Full key extraction is demonstrated by placing an EM probe within an open case of the phone.
-Traces are triggered via the USB interface and subsequently measured using an oscilloscope.
-A lattice attack is performed on an undisclosed smartphone with a Qualcomm MSM7225 SoC.
-As a use case, the authors attack and successfully compromise an Android-based Bitcoin wallet key.
-Experimental evidence is presented showing that up to 39 ECDSA signature traces were required for full key recovery, which took 102 seconds at most.